muhammadajlal/Weather-Android-Application/README.md

 6. **Display Weather Information in the App**: Once the weather information is retrieved, it is displayed to the user in the Weather app.
 The Weather app has been modified to use the location information instead of a city name to fetch the weather data.

+7. **Implementing Localization in the Weather App**: The app includes language resources for each of the supported languages (English, French, Arabic, Spanish, Urdu) in the `res/values` folder using the `strings.xml` file.
+String resources are used instead of hardcoded strings throughout the app to enable localization.

+8. **Updating the UI to Support Multiple Languages**: The UI components in the app, such as text views and buttons, use the string resources for the appropriate language.
+The `setText()` method is used to set the appropriate string resource for each UI component.

+9. **Testing the Weather App with Multiple Languages**: The Weather App has been tested with each of the supported languages to ensure that the app changes language when the user changes the language on their phone.

 ## Setup

 To set up the Weather App on your local machine, follow these steps:

-1. **Clone the repository**: Clone the repository to your local machine using the command `git clone https://github.com/muhammadajlal/Weather-Android-Application.git`.
+1. **Clone the repository**: Clone the repository to your local machine using the command `git clone <repository-url>`.

 2. **Open the project in Android Studio**: Navigate to the directory where you cloned the repository and open the project in Android Studio.

 3. **Run the app**: Click on the `Run` button in Android Studio to build and run the app.
-You can choose to run the app on an emulator or an Android device connected to your computer.
+You can choose to run the app on an emulator or on an Android device connected to your computer.

 4. **Grant location permissions**: When you first run the app, it will prompt you to grant location permissions.
 Click on `Allow` to grant the necessary permissions.